Providence Canyon State Outdoor Recreation Area. Photo by Matthew Barroner, @matthew_b101

 Showcasing Georgia's scenic beauty, these seven adventures explore the state's natural wonders.

-Prepare to be awestruck by the unique features of Georgia's landscape at these waterfalls, canyons, swamps, springs and mountains.
+From Amicalola Falls in the Northeast Georgia Mountains to the Okefenokee Swamp in south Georgia, prepare to be awestruck by the unique features of Georgia's landscape at these waterfalls, canyons, swamps, springs and mountains.

 Surrounded by stunning scenery, the tumbling waters of Amicalola Falls form the tallest cascading waterfall in the Southeast.
 A truly memorable adventure awaits along a 5-mile trail leading guests to a secluded backcountry lodge, Len Foote Hike Inn.
 Visitors need only bring the basics and enjoy the comforts of cozy beds, hot showers and delicious meals.
 Amicalola Falls State Park also serves as a spectacular welcome to the Appalachian Trail with an eight-mile approach to its southern terminus, Springer Mountain.